 As we suggested, there is a range of things apart from rusty pipes that could result in brown water from tap outlets around your home:

-- Disturbed sediment from high demand or a burst water mains
+- Disturbed sediment from high demand or, burst pipes or water mains

 - Repairs or upgrades to the mains